 Bees and Garden

-Committed to sustainability, each year, Fairmont Waterfront’s rooftop garden acts as a summer home for nearly a quarter million honeybees.
+Committed to sustainability, each year, Fairmont Waterfront’s rooftop garden acts as a summer home for thousands of honeybees.
 Check out the observation hive to get up close and personal with the inner workings of a bee colony; if you’re lucky, you may even spot the Queen!
-These active hives are tended to by our own beekeeper and produce upwards of 200lbs of honey each season, foraged from the plants and flowers in our garden and other Vancouver green spaces.
+These active hives are tended to by our own beekeeper and produce a bounty of honey each season, foraged from the plants and flowers in our garden and other Vancouver green spaces.